RyanMcG/incise/README.md

 ### Layouts

-While they are a core feature of incise, layouts may be used or not be any given parser.
-The `html-parser` uses them for instance though other parsers may as well.
+While they are a core feature of incise, layouts may or not be used by any given parser.
+For instance, parsers generated with `html-parser` use them but the copy parser does not.
 Layouts are functions which take a sting and return a string.
 The layouts `html-parser` uses simply wrap html tags around some generated content.
-The benefit of separating layouts from the parser is that different layouts can be used for different files of the same extension.
-This seemed like it would be a common feature desired by parsers so it is part of incise's core.
+The benefit of separating layouts from the parser is that different layouts can be used for different files of the same extension and the same layout may be used for various filetypes.

 ### Deployment workflows

-Static websites are pretty much useless of they do not go anywhere.
+Static websites are pretty much useless if they do not go anywhere.
 `incise.once/once` is meant for parsing all content and writing it out to a specified (or default) output directory.
 While very useful on its own, certain deployment procedures are so common (not project specific) that it seemed